EBuddy: XMS

 XMS is a proprietary cross platform instant messaging service.
 At one point, XMS was processing over 17 billion messages a month exchanged between more than 30 million unique users - 100,000 users were signing up daily and 1.5 billion banner ads sold on web.
 In a 2011 review, the head of the BerryReview team mentioned that the service has many features in common with other cross-platform messaging services.
-It does include some multimedia features: users can send images and videos, and can share their location.
+It does include some multimedia features: users can send images and videos and share their location.
 XMS is available for iOS, Android, BlackBerry, Nokia Series 40, and Windows Phone 7 devices.
 There is also a web-based client, called "Web XMS", for computer users.

 Security

-On November 4, 2014, Ebuddy XMS scored 1 out of 7 points on the Electronic Frontier Foundation's secure messaging scorecard.
-Ebuddy XMS received a point for encryption during transit but lost points because communications are not encrypted with a key the provider doesn't have access to (i.e. the communications are not end-to-end encrypted), users can't verify contacts' identities, past messages are not secure if the encryption keys are stolen (i.e. the service does not provide forward secrecy), the code is not open to independent review (i.e. the code is not open-source), the security design is not properly documented, and there has not been a recent independent security audit.
+On November 4, 2014, eBuddy XMS scored 1 out of 7 points on the Electronic Frontier Foundation's secure messaging scorecard. eBuddy XMS received a point for encryption during transit but lost points because communications are not encrypted with a key the provider doesn't have access to (i.e. the communications are not end-to-end encrypted), users can't verify contacts' identities, past messages are not secure if the encryption keys are stolen (i.e. the service does not provide forward secrecy), the code is not open to independent review (i.e. the code is not open-source), the security design is not properly documented, and there has not been a recent independent security audit.
 AIM, BlackBerry Messenger, Hushmail, Kik Messenger, Skype, Viber, and Yahoo Messenger also scored 1 out of 7 points.